• Home

 Applying a self-levelling compound to a concrete floor

-Summary: Learn how to apply a self-levelling compound to a concrete floor.
+Summary: Step by step guide and video showing how to apply a self-levelling compound to a concrete floor.

 If you want to fit any form of floor covering to a concrete floor with a rough surface, the only practical subfloor is a self-levelling compound.
 This is a latex-based compound that provides a very smooth finish but, despite its name, it will need some degree of levelling with a plastering trowel.
 Laying this form of subfloor will raise the floor slightly, so the bottom of any doors opening into the room may need to be trimmed.